lblod/ai-annotator-service-group-7/README.md

 # Flemish Government Service Information Extractor

 ## Introduction
-This project is a FastAPI-based web application that extracts structured data from service information pages of the Flemish government.
+This project is a Flask-based web application that extracts structured data from service information pages of the Flemish government.
 The application uses the LangChain library and the OllamaLLM model to process the input text and extract relevant information, such as the cost of the service and the organization responsible for it.

 ## Installation
 To run this application, you'll need to have the following dependencies installed: